Goodwood Revival 2018Join Grand Prix Tours as we head to Great Britain for at the 2018 Goodwood Revival.

-The Goodwood Revival really is an event like no other.
-Once you pass through the admission gates the `modern world` is forgotten and catapulted into the nostalgic time period of the 1940s, 50s and 60s, where the Goodwood Motor Circuit used to be ranked as Britain`s leading racing venue.
+Once you pass through the admission gates the modern world is forgotten and you are catapulted into the nostalgic time period of the 1940s, 50s and 60s.
+The event commemorates the golden era when the Goodwood Motor Circuit was thought of as Britain`s leading racing venue.

-Authenticity is the key word for this weekend - the circuit has been restored to its heyday and the crowds go above and beyond to do their part with an imaginative array of period attire on display.
+Authenticity is key for this weekend.
+The circuit has been restored to that of its heyday and the crowds go above and beyond to do their part with an imaginative array of period attire.

 RACE OVERVIEWGoodwood Revival